 If you are taking a statin, you may want to ask your GP what your pre-treatment and on-treatment levels of LDL cholesterol are.
 If your cholesterol has not reduced by at least 40% on treatment, you could discuss your medication with your doctor.

 What are the possible side-effects or problems with statins?

-Nov 2017 - Dr Hayley Willacy recently read a research paper in the British Medical Journal looking at the long-term use of statins - see Further Reading.
+A research paper in the British Medical Journal looked at the long-term use of statins (see Further Reading).
 They followed 3,234 people in the US Diabetes Prevention Program Outcomes Study for a period of 10 years.
 The most commonly prescribed statins were simvastatin (40%) and atorvastatin (37%).
 People who took a statin were 36% more likely to be diagnosed with type 2 diabetes, compared to those who had not been prescribed these medicines.
 The risk fell to 30% after taking other factors into account.
 Although those who were prescribed statins had slightly higher levels of blood glucose to start with, this still didn't explain their higher rates of diabetes.
 They found no link between the strength of the statin used and diabetes risk.
 Having regular blood tests for diabetes (HbA1c levels) may be useful in people who are prescribed a statin.

 Points to remember

 Tell your doctor if you have any unexpected muscle pains, tenderness, cramps or weakness.
 This is because a rare side-effect of statins is a severe form of muscle inflammation.
 Muscle pains may be more likely if you are also taking a medicine called amlodipine or diltiazem.
 Your doctor may need to adjust your dose of statin to reduce the risk.